How to Design Beer Labels That Get Picked First

 4. Add a moment of surprise

-A hidden design detail.
-A joke in the barcode.
-A QR code that leads to the playlist your brewer made while creating the batch.
+A hidden “weird beer fact” on every can, a joke in the barcode, or a QR code that leads to the playlist your brewer made while creating the batch.
+These are all little surprises that make the label part of the experience, and people love them!

 Labels That Sell: What We’ve Seen Work in the Real World